DiriectorDoc/Image-Licensing/README.md

 ## Counter
 ![Counter](https://diriectordoc.github.io/img/Example-Counter.png)

 This image consists of simple text.
-The contents of this image do not meet the threshold of originality and is therefore considered public domain.
+The contents of this image do not meet the threshold of originality and therefore considers this image public domain.
 There are no restrictions on this image.

 ## CRAZYTEST
 ![CRAZYTEST](https://diriectordoc.github.io/img/Example-CRAZYTEST.png)

 This image is a modification of [File:Wikipediholic_mug.jpg](https://commons.wikimedia.org/wiki/File:Wikipediholic_mug.jpg) which is released under the [Creative Commons Attribution-Share Alike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/deed.en).
-To ablige by the rules of CC-BY-SA-3.0, I hereby release this image under the same license.
+To abide by the rules of CC-BY-SA-3.0, I hereby release this image under the same license.

 ### You are free to:
 **Share** — copy and redistribute the material in any medium or format.